Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Approach

+While roll-up and drill-down operate on the abstraction level of object types, the \emph{unfold} operation focuses on the structural relationships between events and objects.
+Specifically, unfolding makes implicit event-object associations explicit by restructuring the OCEL such that each event-object relation is represented in a more fine-grained and analyzable form.
+This is achieved by projecting the event type to a combination of the event type and the object type, thereby segregating activities based on specific object types.
+For instance, unfolding the \texttt{ot} and \texttt{rt} activities with rolled-up object types in the running example changes the event type of \texttt{e2} from \texttt{ot} to \texttt{(ot, ECG Test)}.

+If we apply unfolding in the running example to all events related to different tests, we obtain the OC-DFG in \figurename~\ref{fig:DFG_unfold}, which highlights object-specific behavior more transparently.
+In particular, it reveals that ECG tests are always performed before blood tests - an ordering constraint that was hidden in the original OC-DFG.

+Algorithm~\ref{alg3:unfold} describes the process of unfolding the OCEL $L$ based on a given event type $\mathit{et}$ and object type $\mathit{ot}$, using a qualifier from a given set of qualifiers $Q$.
 The algorithm begins by filtering all event-to-object relations where the qualifiers are within the desired list (line~\ref{alg3:unfoldableevents}).
-For each of these relations, it extends the universe of event types by creating a tuple of the event type and the related object type.
-For example, unfolding events related to \texttt{order test} over \texttt{(Test, ECG)} extends the universe of event types with $\texttt{\big(order test, (Test, ECG)\big)}$ (line~\ref{alg3:extend:type:universe}).
+For each of these relations, it extends the event types by creating a tuple of the event type and the selected object type.
+For example, unfolding events with the type of \texttt{order test} over \texttt{ECG Test} extends the event types with $\texttt{\big(order test, ECG Test\big)}$ (line~\ref{alg3:extend:type:universe}).
 The algorithm then modifies the event type by including the tuple of the event type and object type (line~\ref{alg3:changeeventtype}).

-Subsequently, the unfolding algorithm updates the event type of each event attribute to reflect the tuple of the event type and object type (lines~\ref{alg3:startfor}-\ref{alg3:modifyingea}).
+Subsequently, the unfolding algorithm updates the event type of each event attribute to reflect the tuple of the event type and object type (lines~\ref{alg3:startfor}--\ref{alg3:modifyingea}).
 Finally, it returns the unfolded event log.

-By applying this transformation to the drilled-down log for \texttt{order test} and \texttt{register test} activities over \texttt{(Test, ECG)} and \texttt{(Test, Blood)}, respectively, we can discover the OC-DFG depicted on the right side of \figurename~\ref{fig:runningexample}.
-The results clearly show the sequence of ordering tests, which was not previously visible.
+In practice, events may be related to multiple objects, potentially of several object types that satisfy the unfolding criterion.
+Algorithm~\ref{alg3:unfold} operates on one object type \(\mathit{ot}\) at a time.
+If a single event is linked to multiple objects of that same type (e.g., an \texttt{order test} event referring to two different \texttt{ECG Test} objects), the event type will be changed based on the selected candidate.
+Please note that all existing event--object relations remain intact in the log.
+Thus, the structural connectivity of the OCEL is preserved and the unfolded event still participates in all its original relations.

+When an event is related to objects of several different types that should all be unfolded (e.g., both \texttt{ECG Test} and \texttt{Blood Test}), unfolding is applied separately for each object type.
+This can be done sequentially: we first call the unfold operation with \(\mathit{ot} = \texttt{ECG Test}\), then with \(\mathit{ot} = \texttt{Blood Test}\), etc. Each call extends the event type alphabet by a new pair \((\mathit{et},\mathit{ot})\) and updates the type of all matching events accordingly.